Alexander Pushkin: Death

 By the autumn of 1836, Pushkin was falling into greater and greater debt and faced scandalous rumours that his wife was having a love affair.
 On 4 November, he sent a challenge to a duel to Georges d'Anthès, also known as Dantes-Gekkern.
 Jacob van Heeckeren, d'Anthès' adoptive father, asked that the duel be delayed by two weeks.
 With efforts by the poet's friends, the duel was cancelled.

-On 17 November, d'Anthès made a proposal to Natalia Goncharova's sister, Ekaterina.
+On 17 November, d'Anthès proposed to Natalia Goncharova's sister, Ekaterina.
 The marriage did not resolve the conflict.
-D'Anthès continued to pursue Natalia Goncharova in public, and rumours that d'Anthès had married Natalia's sister just to save her reputation circulated.
+D'Anthès continued to pursue Natalia Goncharova in public and rumours circulated that d'Anthès had married Natalia's sister just to save her reputation.

-On 26 January (7 February in the Gregorian calendar) of 1837, Pushkin sent a "highly insulting letter" to Gekkern.
+On 26 January (7 February in the Gregorian calendar) 1837 Pushkin sent a "highly insulting letter" to Gekkern.
 The only answer to that letter could be a challenge to a duel, as Pushkin knew.
 Pushkin received the formal challenge to a duel through his sister-in-law, Ekaterina Gekkerna, approved by d'Anthès, on the same day through the attaché of the French Embassy, Viscount d'Archiac.

 Pushkin asked Arthur Magenis, then attaché to the British Consulate-General in Saint Petersburg, to be his second.
-Magenis did not formally accept, but on 26 January (7 February), approached Viscount d'Archiac to attempt a reconciliation; however, d'Archiac refused to speak with him as he was not yet officially Pushkin's second.
-Magenis, unable to find Pushkin in the evening, sent him a letter through a messenger at 2 o'clock in the morning, declining to be his second as the possibility of a peaceful settlement had already been quashed, and the traditional first task of the second was to try to bring about a reconciliation.
+Magenis did not formally accept but on 26 January (7 February) approached Viscount d'Archiac to attempt a reconciliation; however d'Archiac refused to speak with him as he was not yet officially Pushkin's second.
+Magenis, unable to find Pushkin in the evening, sent him a letter through a messenger at 2 o'clock in the morning declining to be his second, as the possibility of a peaceful settlement had already been quashed, and the traditional first task of the second was to try to bring about a reconciliation.